mattx86/solo-pool-cloud-config/README.md

 1. Create a new server/instance with Ubuntu 24.04
 2. Paste the contents of `cloud-config.yaml` into the cloud-config/user-data field
-3. Adjust the configuration variables at the top (wallet addresses, enabled pools, etc.)
+3. Adjust the configuration variables at the top (enabled pools, WebUI settings, etc.)
 4. Launch the server

 **Provider-specific field names:**